Header photo credit: Johen Redman on Unsplash

 One possibility is that it takes time for the registration data to catch up.
 For example, on 2 March 2020 (which seems like 100 years ago now), Jumbo Floating Restaurant shut its doors.
 This early 2020 casualty and high-profile closure is not yet reflected in the restaurant licence data – on manual inspection, their licence expires at the end of June 2021.
 It might be that we need to wait until next year’s data to see the true picture.

-But there are a significant number of brand-new openings too, which the data-lag theory does not account for.
+But there are a significant number of brand-new openings too that the data-lag theory does not account for.
 Is it possible that rents have reduced so much that Hong Kong’s restaurateurs see opportunities?
 This seems reasonable, so we got the data from the Rating and Valuation Department to find out.

 Retail rents in Hong Kong are decreasing